Keen2Kode/ticket-viewer-zendesk/README.md

 ## Framework used

-Ruby on Rails 5 running on Cloud9 AWS through the Linux/Ubuntu terminal.
+I decided to go with **Ruby on Rails 5** running on Cloud9 AWS through the Linux/Ubuntu terminal.

-Due to the volatility of Rails, I also deployed a [version to Heroku](https://shielded-coast-55327.herokuapp.com/) incase the app fails to run directly.
+Due to the volatility of Rails, I also deployed a [version to Heroku](https://shielded-coast-55327.herokuapp.com/) if the configuration fails.

 ## Steps for configuration